Jennifer 8. Lee

 What company does Jennifer 8.
 Lee work for?

 What is Jennifer 8.
-Lee's role at the current company?
+Lee's role at Plympton?

 Jennifer 8.
-Lee's current role is Short Stories • WikiPortraits • Documentary Producer • Emoji Activist • Fun Projects.
+Lee is listed as Short Stories • WikiPortraits • Documentary Producer • Emoji Activist • Fun Projects at Plympton.

 What schools did Jennifer 8.
 Lee attend?

 Jennifer 8.
-Lee attended Harvard University, Peking University.
+Lee holds B.A., Applied Math And Economics from Harvard University.